 Demographic and taxonomic parameters of mussel settlements

-The following characteristics of mussel settlements were considered: B – biomass, g*m-2, N – total density, ind*m-2, N2-3, N4-6, N7-9, N10 – densities, ind*m-2, of mussels 2-3, 4-6, 7-9 and over 9 years old, respectively, Lmax - the length of the largest mussel, L5 – mean length of mussel at age of five years old (the oldest age class present in most of samples), GI - the mussel size at age index, Ptros – proportion of M. trossulus predicted by frequency of T-morphotypes (see Prediction of taxonomic structure by morphotypes section below).
-Density of one year old mussels was not considered (but was considered in calculation of N) because of their patchy distribution which is difficult to account for in a limited sampling.
+The following characteristics of mussel settlements were considered: B – biomass, g*m-2, N – total density, ind*m-2, N2-3, N4-6, N7-9, N10 – densities, ind*m-2, of mussels 2-3, 4-6, 7-9 and over 9 years old, respectively, Lmax - the length of the largest mussel, L5 – mean length of mussel at age of five years old (the oldest age class present in most of the samples), GI - the mussel size at age index, Ptros – proportion of M. trossulus predicted by frequency of T-morphotypes (see Prediction of taxonomic structure by morphotypes section below).
+The density of one-year-old mussels was ignored (though it was considered in the calculation of N) because of their patchy distribution, which is difficult to account for in a limited sample.
 GI=log (L∞ * K), where L∞ and K – parameters of the von Bertalanffy equation calculated from the average values of the shell lengths of animals of different ages over 2 years old.
 GI is used here as an indirect measure of mussel growth conditions in settlements.
-Similar individual-based index known as Overall Growth Performance (OGP) is used in ecophysiology to account to the rate of organism size increase during the lifetime (Brey 2001 and references therein ).
+A similar individual-based index known as Overall Growth Performance (OGP) is used in ecophysiology to account for the rate of organism size increase during the lifetime (Brey 2001 and references therein ).

-For calculations of Lmax, Ptros and GI pooled samples from individual settlements, while for calculations of other characteristics - averaged data on multiple samples from individual settlements were used.
+Pooled samples from individual settlements were used for calculations of Lmax, Ptros and GI.
+Averaged data on multiple samples from individual settlements were used for calculations of the other characteristics.

-Statistical analyses.
+Statistical analyses

 All statistical analyses were performed with functions of R statistical programming language (R Core Team 2020).
 Multidimensional analyses (CA, CCA, PERMANOVA, SIMPER) were performed by “vegan” package (Oksanen et al. 2020), regression analysis was performed by “glmmTMB” (Brooks et al. 2017) and “mgcv” (Wood, 2011) packages.
 In all analyses where permutational procedures were implemented, 9999 permutations were set up.